ss10ss10/-CSCS351-SQA-Assignments-/assignment1/README.md

 The objective of the test is the testing of atleast five functions as assigned in this Assignment.

-## Test cases, Test coverage and Execution details.
+## Test cases, Test coverage, Defects and Platform details.

 ### Test Cases
 - ```Square``` takes one number ```a``` as input and returns the square the number.